sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

  1.  **Embed query:** Given a user submitted query, the first step is to convert it into a common representation (an embedding) for subsequent use in identifying the most relevant stored content.
 Because of this, it is recommended to use the *same* embedding model to generate embeddings.
 In this sample, the query text is embedded using [HuggingFaceInstructEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceInstructEmbeddings.html), which is the same model in the ingestion workflow.

- 2.  **Retrieve relevant sumamries:** Next, we use the embeddings representation of the query to make a retrieval request from the vector database, which in turn returns *relevant* entries (summaries) in it.
-The vector database and soc storage therefore also act as a retriever for finding the relevant information and fetching the original chunks from the doc storage.
+  2.  **Retrieve relevant documents** Next, we use the embeddings representation of the query to make a retrieval request from the vector database, which in turn returns *relevant* entries (documents or summaries) in it.
+The vector database and doc storage therefore also act as a retriever for finding the relevant information and fetching the original chunks from the doc storage.

 *More information about embeddings and their retrieval [here](https://pub.aimind.so/llm-embeddings-explained-simply-f7536d3d0e4b)*